TeamSolcial/frontend/README.md

-# Solcial Frontend
+# SolaTable App

-A React-based frontend application for the Solcial platform.
+A React-based application for SolaTable.

 ## Tech Stack